davidlifschitz/RedirectForSafeBrowsing/README.md

 ## Contact

 If you have any questions or suggestions, feel free to open an issue or contact the repository owner.

+## DISCLAIMER: icon.png was created using Dall-e3 with the help of chat-gpt using the chat-gpt4o model